taunsquared/graphic-novel-thesis/ComicBookScript/2020-03-31_Poems-And-Songs.md

 everybody takes a turn!

-Spin the needle, spin the thread, keep the sunlight off your bed, grass for people, sand for worms, everybody takes a turn!
+Spin the needle, spin the thread, catch the sunlight, make it bread, plant the seed and sand the worms, everybody takes a turn!

-Spin the needle, spin the thread, catch the sunlight, make it bread,
+Spin the needle, spin the thread, home is where I make my bed,
-Mecca, mecca, live and learn,
+Mecca, mecha, live and learn,
 everybody takes a turn!